Visualization Collections Sites

 - Atmospheric Visualization Collection.
 This collection is based on near real-time visualization of atmospheric data from the Atmospheric Radiation Measurement (ARM) program's Southern Great Plains (SGP) site. (more info)

 - GeoWall.
 GeoWall is a low-cost stereo projection tool that simulates the 3-D nature of various Earth structures and processes.
-The GeoWall Consortium site provides several earth science visualizations that can be projected with the GeoWall system using Windows, Linux, or Mac platforms. (more info)
+The GeoWall Consortium site provides several earth science visualizations that can be projected with the GeoWall system using Windows, Linux, or Mac platforms. ( This site is likely no longer available. )

 - Paleomap Project.
 3D movable paleoglobes: interactive 3D virtual globes that the user can manipulate, rotate, and view from any angle. (more info)